spite/scotlandjs-2015/README.md

 scotlandjs-2015
 =============

-"Getting started with three.js and WebGL"
+#Getting started with three.js and WebGL#
 WebGL shaders and GPU computing presentation for ScotlandJS 2015

 About